Alcohol, Cannabis & Other Drugs

-While many Mac students choose to abstain from substance use, the reality is that college is a time when students explore alcohol, tobacco, and other drugs.
-To ensure a healthy and safe Mac community, our public health approach to addressing unhealthy and unsafe substance use encourages you to examine use patterns and norms in a judgement-free environment.
-The educational programs and resources below are intended to support those who choose to abstain and to reduce risky behaviors and potential harmful consequences for those that do choose to use.
+While many Mac students choose to abstain from substance use, the reality is that college is a time when some students explore alcohol, cannabis, tobacco, and other drugs.
+To ensure a healthy and safe Mac community, our public health approach encourages you to examine risk reduction strategies in a judgement-free environment.
+The educational programs and resources are intended to empower students to reduce risky behaviors and potential harmful consequences for those that do choose to use these substances.

 Science Says: Your Mood & Substances

 Dr. Rich Levine talks about what happens in your brain, chemically, when you feel depressed or anxious.
 He explores how medicines, drugs, and alcohol may impact this.

 Each summer before arriving on campus, incoming first-year students complete the AlcoholEdu for College online course.
 This course empowers students to make thoughtful decisions and surveys incoming Mac students about their habits and values around alcohol and other drugs.
 The data is anonymous and reflects the first-year class as a whole.